 Armed with Nick’s truck, they each pitched in $75 and purchased a Whirlpool Washer and dryer set for $150.
 Two days later it sold for $350.
 Kyle and Nick were hundredaires.

 This is when they faced their first dilemma.
 Should they spend the profits on paintball, or invest the money back into more appliances.
 They chose to do both.

 I told them I charged $50/hr for consulting, and I was confident I could make suggestions for how they could grow their business.
 When they agreed to pay for an hour of training, it blew me away.
 High school kids don’t like to pay for anything, let alone for information about how to run an appliance business.
 Yet, they saw it as an investment in their business that was sure would pay off.
-(They also were among the first to join the ApplianceSchool community)
+(They also were among the first students to go through my appliance repair training)

 Kyle and Nick are now gearing up for a big summer push.
 They are planning to add Kyle’s younger brother to the operation.
 They recently launched a Facebook page and made up business cards to hand out.
 They also are getting referrals from happy customers.

 This next fall, both Kyle, and Nick are planning on heading off to college, and both have specific goals in mind.
 Kyle is pursuing entrepreneurship and Nick is going after a business degree.

 You won’t find Kyle and Nick on a paintball course anymore.
 They sold all their gear and have taken up another hobby they have grown to love.
 Fixing appliances.
 What brought about the change of heart?
 They lost a sale and started to realize that paintball wasn’t a wise use of their time or money.
 They also enjoy taking apart, fixing and restoring the appliances back to working condition.